HorKanhchakna/University_Enrollment-app/README.md

 # University Enrollment Android App

 ## Description
-This Android application simplifies the **university enrollment process** by allowing students to register, select courses, and manage their academic details.
+This Android application simplifies the **university enrollment** by allowing students to register, select courses, and manage their academic details.

 ## Features
 ✔ **User Authentication** – Secure login & signup